Conformance Test Suite process

 The Consumer Data Right Conformance Test Suite confirms the technical conformance of your production-ready software using a range of test scenarios targeting specific areas.

-The Conformance Test Suite has 2 test suites – one for each type of provider (also known as participant): data holders and data recipients.
-If you are a data holder, the tests provide a simulated data recipient and a mock Register to support the test scenarios.
-You can test in isolation against the simulated providers and the mock Consumer Data Right Register, so you don’t interfere with live consumer data.
+The Conformance Test Suite has two modes allowing for either provider (also known as participant) type, data holder and data recipient, to perform relevant tests.
+If you are a data holder, the tests provide a simulated data recipient and a simulated Register to support the test scenarios.
+You test in isolation against the simulated providers and the simulated Consumer Data Right Register, so you don’t interact with live consumer data.

 The diagram below shows how data holders each interact with the Conformance Test Suite.

-The Conformance Test Suite is not a testing tool to assist you during the development of your software.
-Rather, it is available to you during on-boarding, once registered as a data holder, before you become activated on the Register.
+The Conformance Test Suite is not a testing tool to assist you during the development of your software (see Participant tooling), rather, it is available to you during on-boarding, once registered as a data holder and before you become activated on the Register.

 The Conformance Test Suite tests your conformance with the Consumer Data Standards before entering into the Consumer Data Right system.
 You should have a production-ready brand before undertaking the Conformance Test Suite.